cristiano-mhpc/P1.5_parallel_2025_My_version/fftw/profiling/README.md

     - “Which function am I in?”
     - “Which function am I in?”
     - This is one perd sample

+- `perf report` summarize hundreds of stack trace samples as text.
+Similar code paths are coalesed and summary is shown as a tree graph.
+Can be very daunting to read or difficult to comprehend.

 - Enter Flame graphs